mmfallacy/.yaps/01-2025-Neovim-on-NixOS.md

 ...
 ```

-3. Create the link farm and return the path;
+3. Create the link farm `lazy-plugins` and return the path;

 ```nix
 # lazy.nix